DavidGriffith/frotz-new/README.md

 ## Features
 - Compiles and runs on most common flavors of Unix, both open source and not.
   This includes macOS.
+- Compiles and runs on MSDOS/PCDOS/FreeDOS.
+- Compiles and runs on PDP-10 mainframes running the TOPS20 operating system.
 - Portable to many other operating systems and hardware.
 - Curses, Dumb, and SDL user interfaces.
 - Plays all Z-code games including V6.